DPR-droid/2022_09_Machine_Learning_and_Statistics/README.md

 # 5. Acknowledgement
-Lecturer Ian McLoughlin Fundamentals of Data Analysis GMIT
+Lecturer Ian McLoughlin Machine Learning and Statistics ATU

 Family and friends for their support